partiallyordered/voodoo-doll/README.md

 An in-cluster Mojaloop participant simulator intended for temporary deployment by mojo

 ### TODO
+- Versioned protocol.
+This is useful because it becomes possible to support older clients with newer versions of voodoo-doll.
+So, for example, the client can simply check "is the server version at least as new as me?".
+It should also mean that if a client detects a server version that's too old, it can simply update the server version, with no/minimal risk of disrupting other clients. *But* if there's any state in the server itself (there is) this could be problematic.
+Can we store our config using k8s API?
+Or should this service share config with itself using raft or something?
 - Implement a timeout for the service to shut itself down.
 - Make sure to correctly handle sigterm, sigkill, etc.
 - It should be possible to implement more complex scenarios as a state machine.
 Each event could